Game rules

 - A piece can never move to a square occupied by a piece of its own side.

-- If the destination square is occupied by an enemy piece, that piece is captured: it is removed from the board and the moving piece takes its place.
+If the destination square is occupied by an enemy piece, that piece is captured:

-- Unless otherwise stated in a piece's description, a piece cannot jump: all squares between the starting square and the destination square must be empty.
+capture, described below, where the captured piece stands just behind the destination square.) - Unless otherwise stated in a piece's description, a piece cannot jump: all squares between the starting square and the destination square must be empty.

 3.2 Pieces